-These soft and chewy Cranberry Orange Cookies are packed full of tangy dried cranberries, sweet and silky white chocolate and fragrant orange zest.
+This soft and chewy Cranberry Orange Cookie recipe is packed full of tangy dried cranberries, sweet and silky white chocolate, and fragrant orange zest.
 They make the perfect holiday cookie but taste great any time of year.

 Soft Cranberry Orange Cookies

 The cookie dough is made using a basic creaming method, then the dried cranberries and white chocolate chips are added by hand at the end.
-If you want to switch up the flavors, we’ve added loads of mix-in ideas below to get you started.
+We’ve added loads of mix-in ideas below to get you started if you want to switch up the flavors.
 Feel free to have fun creating all sorts of flavor combinations.

 Ingredients in Cranberry Orange Cookies